brandorn/brandorn.com/_posts/writing/2019-04-06-usable-beautiful-good.md

 		<img src="/img/writing/tech-ethics/tech-ethics-20.jpg" alt="">
 	</figure>
 	<div class="slide-notes">
 		<p>One of our UXers made a database of all the logic needed to figure out what you’re looking at.
 This kind of stuff is the best.
-Doing what we can do to help people make clearsighted decisions that better the world.
+Doing what we can do to help people make clear-sighted decisions that better the world.
 That's what I aspire to.</p>
 	</div>
 </div>